lambda-science/lambda-science.github.io/docs/index.md

 </style>
 ## Lambda Science - Science and data for ordinary people.

-I'm Corentin Meyer.
-A 3rd year PhD Student in biomedical AI in Strasbourg.
+I'm Corentin Meyer and I have a PhD in Biomedical AI and currently work as a Cloud Data Engineer at Alcatel-Lucent Enterprise.
 This is my personal website and blog that to communicate concepts about science, code and data.
 Blog posts here: **[Blog & TILs](blog/index.md)**.
 More about me & projects here: **[About Me](aboutme.md)**.
-My current main projects are [NLMyo](https://github.com/lambda-science/NLMyo)🔧, [MyoQuant](https://github.com/lambda-science/MyoQuant)🔬 and [IMPatienT](https://github.com/lambda-science/IMPatienT)🗂️
+My main open-source projects are [NLMyo](https://github.com/lambda-science/NLMyo)🔧, [MyoQuant](https://github.com/lambda-science/MyoQuant)🔬 and [IMPatienT](https://github.com/lambda-science/IMPatienT)🗂️

 - [:simple-twitter: **Twitter** @corentinm_py](https://twitter.com/corentinm_py)
 - [:material-email: **Email** lambdascience@tutanota.com](mailto:lambdascience@tutanota.com)